'We choose to go to the Mars!'

 For more info, plots, graphs and camara photos, feel free to follow us on Twitter at: http://twitter.com/SkyFoxLabs

-As of December 9, 2019, the satellite is still healthy and coworking with groundstations in Czech Republic as planned!
+As of January 3, 2024, 4.5+ years after the deployment, the satellite is still 100% healthy and coworking with groundstations in Czech Republic as planned!

 Several abroad radioamateurs also reported the activity.
 Namely: EA4GPZ, K4KDR, EU1SAT, OM3KAA as well as many others via global SatNOGS network!
 Thank you all for spending time with Lucky-7 at 437.525 MHz!

 Lucy is literally like a small kid asking for full attention day & night! :-) but we love her!

 If you cannot hear the satellite, please do not panic.
 Maybe it is just again in the planned scientific mode recording data and having the Beacon Off.
 This is the intentional behavior of the radio transmitter to minimize the EMC environment for sensitive measurements.
 Time to time we announce the 20 second beacon status as On or Off on Twitter.
 Most of the time however, the satellite is only active over the EU to download the data and command the recorder for next orbits where it is out of reach of the Czech/OK groundstations.